maettuu/20HS-Software-Construction/Assignment_4/ANSWERS.md

 #### Employee
 The class `RegularEmployee` extends the abstract class `Person`.
 Both classes `SectionChief` and `MainChief` extend the `RegularEmployee`, with the Section Chief additionally assigned to a city.
+All employees have a list including their customers.
+For simplicity a customer can have multiple employees.

 #### Customer
 The class `Customer`extends the abstract class `Person`.
 Each customer own a credit card as seen in the class diagram below.
 For simplicity